 On September 3, the Swedish army resumed its manoeuvre against the Prussian left flank.
 Ehrensvärd entered into Pasewalk.
 Stutterheim was feebly engaged and continued his retreat on Prenzlau.

-On September 6, the Prussian Army retired to Greiffenberg (present-day Angermünde).
-Meanwhile, the Swedish Main Army occupied Prenzlau where it remained till the end of the month awaiting the result of the Siege of Colberg (present-day Kołobrzeg) by the Russians.
+On September 6, the Prussian army retired to Greiffenberg (present-day Angermünde).
+Meanwhile, the main Swedish army occupied Prenzlau where it remained till the end of the month awaiting the result of the Siege of Colberg (present-day Kołobrzeg/PL) by the Russians.

 On September 9, the Prussian army retired to Zehdenick to cover Berlin.
 Several engagements took place, the Prussian troops of Colonel Belling gaining advantage in most of them.

-On October 2, after the relief of Colberg, Major-General Paul von Werner with 5 bns and 8 sqns marched on Pasewalk against the communications of the Swedish Army, by way of Stettin (present-day Szczecin in Poland) where the Duke von Bevern]] reinforced his small corps with part of his garrison troops and some artillery.
+On October 2, after the relief of Colberg, Major-General Paul von Werner with 5 bns and 8 sqns marched on Pasewalk against the communications of the Swedish Army, by way of Stettin (present-day Szczecin/PL) where the Duke von Bevern reinforced his small corps with part of his garrison troops and some artillery.
 Werner then proceeded towards Pasewalk.
 He first captured a Swedish outpost at Löcknitz.
 The same day, Prince Eugen of Württemberg arrived with 1 bn and some guns, took command of Stutterheim’s Corps and advanced on Templin.

 The same day (October 3) before dawn, when he was informed of the Austro-Russian raid on Berlin, Prince Eugen precipitously abandoned this theatre of operation, leaving only a meagre force (2 sqns of Zieten Hussars, 5 sqns of Belling Hussars, 90 men of Plettenberg Dragoons and 2 bns of Frei-Infanterie von Hordt) under Colonel Belling.

 On October 9, Werner marched to Prenzlau and made a junction with Belling's Corps.

 On October 13, Werner made as if to pass the Tribsee and to march on Swedish Pomerania.
 Meanwhile, Belling remained at Wolfshagen.

 On October 16 and 17, the Swedish army retired towards Anklam.